South-Carolina-Language-Map/South-Carolina-Language-Map/README.md

 - [Node.js](https://nodejs.org/en/)
 - [PostgreSQL](https://www.postgresql.org/)

-## Create database and tables
+## Development Setup Instructions

+- Fork and Clone
 - Create a new database called `sc_language_map`
 - Run the code in database.sql to initialize the tables and import data

-If you would like to name your database something else, you will need to change `sc_language_map` to the name of your new database name in `server/modules/pool.js`
+  - If you would like to name your database something else, you will need to change `sc_language_map` to the name of your new database name in `server/modules/pool.js`

-## Development Setup Instructions

-- Fork and Clone
 - Babel needs extra configuration to avoid attempting to transpile Mapbox.
 To make sure the map canvas renders appropriately, follow these instructions:
   - Paste the following into package.json:
     ```